-Figure 6.1: Projection Dialog (OS X)
+Figure 12: Projection Dialog (GNU/Linux)

-- 1. Enable projections this checkbox is used to enable or disable OTF projection.
+- Enable projections this checkbox is used to enable or disable OTF projection.
 When off, no projection takes place and each layer is drawn using the coordinates as read from the data source.
 When on, the coordinates in each layer are projected to the coordinate system of the map canvas. - 2.
 Projections this is a list of all projection supported by QGIS, including Geographic, Projected, and Custom coordinate systems.
-To use a coordinate system, select it from the list by expanding the appropriate node and selecting the projection. - 3.
-Proj4 text this is the projection string used by the Proj4 projection engine.
-This text is read-only and provided for informational purposes. - 4.
-Search if you know the PostGIS or EPSG identifier for a projection, you can use the search feature to find it.
+To use a coordinate system, select it from the list by expanding the appropriate node and selecting the projection.
+The active projection is preselected.

+- 3. Proj4 text this is the projection string used by the Proj4 projection engine.
+This text is readonly and provided for informational purposes. - 4.
+Search if you know the PostGIS, EPSG, QGIS SRSID identifier or the name for a projection, you can use the search feature to find it.
 Enter the identifier and click on Find.

-6.2.1 Specifying a Projection
+7.2.1.
+Specifying a Projection